mwiencek/lastfm-listenbrainz-sync/README.md

 ./fetch_lastfm.py
 ```

+You can run this periodically to keep your local cache of scrobbles up-to-date; it will resume where it left off.

 The scrobbles will be downloaded as JSON to `lastfm_data/<username>`.
 They'll also be stored in a SQLite database named `scrobbles.db`.

 Scrobbles are submitted to ListenBrainz from `scrobbles.db`, not the JSON files.
 If you'd like to make modifications to the metadata before submission, you may do so with SQL: